lbryio/lbry.com/content/faq/tipping.md

 category: getstarted
 ---

-We recently launched an exciting new feature in LBRY that allows users to tip their favorite content.
-The tips are stored as part of the content owners claim which helps them with their [vanity name claims](https://lbry.io/faq/naming) as well as appearing higher in search results.
-It is up to the content owner if they want to keep the tips as a support feature for their claims or if they want to withdraw them to make the LBC spendable.
+LBRY allows you to tip and support your favorite creators.

+Tips sent via the LBRY app or via the protocol's [`whatever`](https://lbry.io/api#whatever) command sends LBRY credits to the content creators.
+These credits automatically stored as associated with the content owners' claim, which helps the claim perform better in search results and be the winning [vanity name claims](https://lbry.io/faq/naming).

 ### How do I send a tip?

 Sending tips via the LBRY app is easy.
-Simply go to the URL which you want to send a tip to and click `SUPPORT`.
+Simply go to the URL which you want to send a tip to and click "Support".
 Next, you'll be prompted for the tip amount in LBRY Credits (LBC).
-Once you enter a value, click `Send`.
+Once you enter a value, click "Send".
 Mahalo!

 *Note: This amount will show up in your transaction list and will be deducted from your balance.*

 ### How do I redeem my tips?

+When you receive a tip, the credits will come into your wallet and you can see them in your Transaction History.
+However, since the credits come in as supporting a claim, they will not show in your available balance.

-This functionality is not yet available via the LBRY app but it will be included in a future release.
+To have these credits show in your balance, they must be released from the claim they support.
+This can be done via the protocol's [`whatever`](https://lbry.io/api#whatever) command.
+Unfortunately, this is not supported in the app, but will be available in a future release.